SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Introduction

 To address these challenges, we propose \papername{} (\textbf{Sign} Language Production with \textbf{Spar}se \textbf{K}eyframes), a large-scale SLP framework driven by a novel \emph{training paradigm}: learning to synthesize continuous signing sequences given spoken text and sparse keyframes as training inputs (\cref{fig:teaser}).
 Since the model must explicitly hit these sparse keyframes, they act as anchors that inherently prevent regression-to-the-mean.
-When applied at scale, \papername{} cannot rely on naive interpolation to resolve the complex non-linearity of signing; thus, it instead needs to learn the underlying distribution of fluid human signing.
-Crucially, while \papername{} is fully capable of standard end-to-end T2P generation at inference, this unique training strategy also introduces a highly controllable task we refer to as Keyframe-to-Pose (KF2P) synthesis; mirroring the use of keyframes in the animation industry~\cite{zhang2018data,meng2025anidoc}.
-By conditioning on user-defined keyframes, one can temporally shift anchors to dictate signing speed or seamlessly replace noisy monocular 3D estimates with corrected poses to guarantee articulation accuracy.
-Furthermore, by incorporating a reconstruction-based Flow Matching objective, \papername{} achieves high-quality synthesis in fewer than ten sampling steps, enabling us to scale to the largest multilingual SLP framework to date, encompassing German, Chinese, American, and British sign languages.
+When applied at scale, \papername{} cannot rely on naive interpolation and must thus learn the underlying distribution of fluid signing instead.
+This makes \papername{} a drop-in replacement for the stitching stage of retrieval-based pipelines, substituting the hand-crafted interpolation methods with a learnt motion prior.
+Additionally, \papername{}'s training paradigm also uniquely unlocks the highly controllable task of Keyframe-to-Pose (KF2P) synthesis.
+Here, users can shift anchors to dictate signing speed, insert intermediates for signs with complex internal motion, or replace inaccurate keyframes with high-fidelity mocap data, bounding output quality directly to the conditioning signal rather than to imperfect pseudo-ground truth.
+Finally, \papername{}'s Flow Matching architecture also achieves high-quality synthesis in fewer than ten sampling steps, allowing us to scale to the largest multilingual SLP framework to date, encompassing German, Chinese, American, and British sign languages.